 They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.

 For anyone interested in being an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.

-An HVAC helper's salary varies depending on factors such as their total experience, the region where they work and which company they end up working for.
+An HVAC helper's salary will be dependent on their total experience, the region where they work and the specific company they're working for.

-Based on findings from the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and more training programs, HVAC helpers can transition to becoming truly professional HVAC technicians, which typically earn higher salaries.
+Based on findings from the Bureau of Labor Statistics, average yearly wage for HVAC helpers hovers around $37,000, although some HVAC helpers can eventually earn more.
+With experience and more training programs, HVAC helpers may be able to advance to become truly professional HVAC technicians, increasing their annual salaries.

-Overall, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Overall, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.